Optimal Gathering over Weber Meeting Nodes in Infinite Grid: Algorithm

 Next, consider the case when the configuration is balanced and asymmetric.
 A \textit{leading robot} is selected in the \textit{Leading Robot Selection} phase, which transforms the configuration into an unbalanced configuration.
 The \textit{guards} are selected in the \textit{Guard Selection phase}.
-In the \textit{Creating Multiplicity on the Target Weber node} phase, each \textit{non-guard} moves towards the \textit{target Weber node}, selected in the \textit{Target Weber Node Selection} phase.
-Finally, the \textit{guards} move towards the multiplicity and finalizes the \textit{gathering}.
+In the \textit{Creating Multiplicity on the Target Weber meeting node} phase, each \textit{non-guard} moves towards the \textit{target Weber meeting node}, selected in the \textit{Target Weber meeting node Selection} phase.
+Finally, the \textit{guards} moves towards the multiplicity and finalizes the \textit{gathering}.

-If $C(t)$ is symmetric and there exists a \textit{Weber node} on $l \cup \lbrace c \rbrace$, the \textit{gathering} is finalized on the \textit{target Weber node} $m$ selected in the \textit{Target Weber node Selection} phase.
+If $C(t)$ is symmetric and there exists a \textit{Weber meeting node} on $l \cup \lbrace c \rbrace$, the \textit{gathering} is finalized on the \textit{target Weber meeting node} $m$ selected in the \textit{Target Weber meeting node Selection} phase.
 Otherwise, if the configuration is symmetric and there exists a robot on either $l$ or $c$, then in the \textit{Symmetry Breaking} phase, the configuration is transformed into an asymmetric configuration.
 Note that, in case $C(t) \in \mathcal I_3^b$, there may exist exactly six robots that are selected as \textit{guards}.
 In case $n=7$, there must exist at least one robot position on $l$.
-The northernmost robot on $l$ moves towards an adjacent node away from $l$, if there does not exist any \textit{Weber nodes} on $l$.
+The northernmost robot on $l$ moves towards an adjacent node away from $l$, if there does not exist any \textit{Weber meeting nodes} on $l$.
 Hence, the configuration becomes asymmetric, and the algorithm proceeds similarly, as in the asymmetric case for $n=7$.
-Otherwise, if there exists at least one \textit{Weber node} on $l$, the northernmost \textit{Weber node} $m$ on $l$ is selected as the \textit{target Weber node}.
-The closest robot on $l$ and the northernmost in case of a tie move towards $m$.
+Otherwise, if there exists at least one \textit{Weber meeting node} on $l$, the northernmost \textit{Weber meeting node} $m$ on $l$ is selected as the \textit{target Weber meeting node}.
+The closest robot on $l$ and the northernmost in case of a tie, moves towards $m$.
 While the robot moves towards $m$, it remains invariant.
 After the robot reaches $m$, $m$ is uniquely identifiable and the \textit{gathering} is finalized in the \textit{Finalization of Gathering} phase.